cdapio/cdap/cdap-docs/admin-manual/source/installation/index.rst

 The in-memory CDAP allows you to easily run CDAP for use in unit tests.
 In this mode, the underlying Big Data infrastructure is emulated using in-memory data structures and there is no persistence.
 The CDAP UI is not available in this mode.
+See :ref:`test-cdap` for information and examples on using this mode.

+.. _standalone-data-application-platform:

 .. rubric:: Standalone CDAP